 1) Applications must be submitted online on the main page.
 There is a link for each fleet.
-Even if you have been invited, you must submit an application.
+Even if you have been invited based on your finish at an Early Acceptance regatta, you must submit an application.
 You may apply in more than one fleet, but will need to submit separate applications.
 The non refundable application fee is $50 per application.
-The application must be submitted no later than midnight Eastern Time on March 15.
-NO EXCEPTIONS!
+The application must be submitted no later than the date listed in the Notice of Race.

 2) You must be a current US Sailing member to have your application considered.
 If you are part of a family membership, you will have a different ID number from your parents.
 If you use your family membership number, it will kick you out or turn you into your parent.

 You cannot turn 20 during the current calendar year.
 If you are 19 now and going to be 20 by the end of the year, you are ineligible.

 If you are not a U.S. citizen, you may apply to the national chair for a waiver and provide written authorization from ISAF for an exemption under Regulation 24.5.4.
 Waiver requests must be received by March 1.

 3) Before you begin: Print out the worksheet.
 This lists many of the regattas the selectors use to evaluate applications.

 4) Review your past year’s performance and find out how you finished in the listed regattas.
 You aren’t expected to have attended any of these, but if you have, you are required to include your results.

 a)You can easily find out about events that you’ve attended if they’ve been scored by Regatta Network by going to My US Sailing.
 Log in with your membership number and password and you will see a link for My Race Results.